This post may contain affiliate links. Please read our disclosure policy.

 • Milk: Adds moisture, brings the dough together, and adds richness.

-• Eggs: Help with rise and structure.
-The yolks also add richness and flavor.
+• Eggs: Help with rise and structure that holds even after the loaf cools.
+The yolks also add extra richness and flavor.

 How to make this gluten free bread recipe in a bread machine